 The transportation landscape has changed drastically over the years.
 With the ubiquitousness of smartphones and the apps they power, competition for your ride dollar has flooded the marketplace.
 Increase in competition brings an increase in the quality of service and a decrease in cost for the consumer.
 But the consumer is also faced with a dilemma – which app is going to provide the best service at the best price?

-Let’s take a look at the differences in the two companies, then based on the information your can decide which is better for your own needs.
-Thay way, you can make a more informed decision about which app you use to get you where you need to go.
+Let’s take a look at the differences between the two rideshare giants – Uber and Lyft.
+Then Based on the information below you can decide which is better for your own needs.
+That way, you can make a more informed decision about which app you use to get you where you need to go.

 The story of Lyft dates back to 2007 as a side project for Zimrides – a rideshare matching platform for people looking to carpool long distances.
-Lyft launched its app in 2012.
-By that time Uber had already been on the market for nearly 3 years and was making quite a name for itself.
+Lyft launched its app in 2012 and by that time Uber had already been on the market for nearly 3 years and was making quite a name for itself.

-Uber was founded in San Francisco in 2009.
-The Uber app was developed in 2010.
-And in 2011, Uber expanded to New York City and Paris.
-So, while Lyft may have come up with and started developing the concept first, Uber was quicker to put it into practice.
+Uber was founded in San Francisco in 2009 and the Uber app was developed in 2010.
+In 2011, Uber expanded to New York City and Paris.
+While Lyft may have come up with and started developing the concept first, Uber was quicker to put it into practice.

-On the other hand, Lyft tries to present itself as a more casual, friendly ride-hailing company.
+Lyft typically tries to present itself as a more casual, friendly ride-hailing company.
 This is reflected in their slogan, “Your Friend With a Car.”

 Many rideshare drivers who use these platforms are not exclusive to one or the other.
 While each individual driver may have his or her preference, in most cases drivers are registered with both apps.
 As a rider, you may take an Uber one week, then the next week go on a Lyft ride and find yourself in the same car, taking the same route with the same driver behind the wheel.